VishwanthReddyD/School-Administration-Management/README.md

-# 🏫 School Timetable Management System
+# 🏫 School Administration Management System

 A comprehensive web-based application for managing school timetables, teacher requests, attendance, grades, and administrative tasks.
 Built with modern web technologies and designed for educational institutions.